2019 Aircraft Localization Competition

 Important note: Teams can compete in up to two categories at the same time.
 However, categories will only be eligible if there are at least 5 competing teams.
 We might ask teams to join other categories if there are not enough participants.

 On the competition day (April 15), all teams have to submit their intermediate results to the organizers every three hours.
-These intermediate results will then be rated using a 3D error metric (e.g. root-mean squared distance) and the scores will be published.
+These intermediate results will then be rated using an objective error metric and the scores will be published.
 The teams can then continue to improve their results, e.g., by further pre-filtering the data or improving their models ad hoc.

 The leading teams of each intermediate evaluation (i.e. after 3h and 6h) will receive increasing cash awards.
 The awards will reach their maximum at the 9h deadline, when all teams have to submit their final results.
 The best 3 teams of each category will also receive cash prizes for their final results.